There are various ways you can merge cells in Excel.

-If I select cell A1 and B1 and use the Merge & Center option, it will keep the text from the leftmost cell (A1 in this case) and remove the text from all other cells.
+If I select cell A1 and B1 and use the Merge & Center option, it will keep the text from the left-most cell (A1 in this case) and but you will lose the data from all other cells.

 Here we are combining the cells A1 and B1 and have a space character as the separator.
 If you don’t want any separator, you can simply leave it out and use the formula =CONCATENATE(A1,B1).

 Alternatively, you can use any other separator such as comma or semi-colon.